enckrish/Medibase/medibasevm/README.md

 `payAddr` is the C-Chain address where the rewards should be sent.

 ### medibasevm.setAdminIP
 Used to change the IP to access `medibase-admin-cli`.
 The CLI in this repo listens on `128.0.0.1:3001`, so there is no need to call this if admin's public IP is not set explicitly.
+This only changes the admin IP for that particular node on which it is called.
 ```
 {
     "jsonrpc": "2.0",